fwsa-batch2/rishi.atgondan__lab/MySql project - Pubg_tournament_app/Readme.md

 +-------------+--------------+------+-----+---------+-------+
 3 rows in set (0.00 sec)

-mysql> INSERT INTO Add_Highlights VALUES (1,'https://www.youtube.com/embed/xyyAiRkABpk',' An 18 year under dog player from tamilnadu improving his skills by grinding.');
+INSERT INTO Add_Highlights VALUES (1,'https://www.youtube.com/embed/xyyAiRkABpk',' An 18 year under dog player from tamilnadu improving his skills by grinding.');
 Query OK, 1 row affected (0.00 sec)

-mysql> INSERT INTO Add_Highlights VALUES (2,'https://www.youtube.com/embed/SIaVTMDcFB0','17 Year Old Indian Playing For Skill Improvement And Not For K.D OR Tier');
+INSERT INTO Add_Highlights VALUES (2,'https://www.youtube.com/embed/SIaVTMDcFB0','17 Year Old Indian Playing For Skill Improvement And Not For K.D OR Tier');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Add_Highlights VALUES (3,'https://www.youtube.com/embed/IdOhr85-Gg0','Jonathan Amaral is an Indian professional E-sports athlete, PUBG Mobile player, streamer, gaming content creator, and social media influencer from Pune, Maharastra, India.
+INSERT INTO Add_Highlights VALUES (3,'https://www.youtube.com/embed/IdOhr85-Gg0','Jonathan Amaral is an Indian professional E-sports athlete, PUBG Mobile player, streamer, gaming content creator, and social media influencer from Pune, Maharastra, India.
 Currently, he is popularly known as his online stage name Jonathan Gaming');
 Query OK, 1 row affected (0.01 sec)

-mysql> INSERT INTO Add_Highlights VALUES (4,'https://www.youtube.com/embed/tlL1mSg2Wfg','');
+INSERT INTO Add_Highlights VALUES (4,'https://www.youtube.com/embed/tlL1mSg2Wfg','');
 Query OK, 1 row affected (0.01 sec)

-mysql> UPDATE Add_Highlights SET Description = 'Snax gaming is also known as Raj Varma is a professional E-Sports player and is well known for his amazing DP-28 spray and the brilliant performance in the T1 scrims or the official PUBG or BGMI tournaments.
+UPDATE Add_Highlights SET Description = 'Snax gaming is also known as Raj Varma is a professional E-Sports player and is well known for his amazing DP-28 spray and the brilliant performance in the T1 scrims or the official PUBG or BGMI tournaments.
 He is currently in the team IND which is performing very well in the battlegrounds mobile India official launch party.'
 WHERE S_no = 4;
 Query OK, 1 row affected (0.01 sec)
 Rows matched: 1  Changed: 1  Warnings: 0

-mysql> SELECT * FROM Add_Highlights;
+SELECT * FROM Add_Highlights;
 +------+-------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | S_no | Video_URL                                 | Description                                                                                                                                                                                                                                                                                                                            |
 +------+-------------------------------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+